Health libraryBack to health library

 Taming asthma triggers

-If a doctor confirms that your child does have asthma, you'll want to do all you can to manage the disease.
+If a doctor confirms your child does have asthma, you'll want to do all you can to manage the disease.
 First you need to know what makes your child's asthma start up or get worse.
 Then you can take steps to control these triggers.

 The two most common triggers of asthma in kids are colds and allergies to things around them.
 Kids might be allergic to pets, dust mites or cockroaches.
 They also can react to smoke, cleaning products or air pollution.